Detached brick home similar to properties Kingston buyers search when asking home buying questions

 Read More »

-Basement of an older Kingston home showing exposed stone walls, support posts and mechanicals, illustrating potential home inspection deal breakers.
+Basement of an older Kingston home showing exposed stone walls, support posts and mechanicals, illustrating potential home inspection deal-breakers.
 Bill Stevenson, REALTOR®, Century 21 Lanthorn Real Estate Ltd., Brokerage.

 Buyers Resources